Circle Internet (CRCLON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Circle Internet Historical Price

-According to the latest data gathered on Circle Internet live price page, the current price of Circle Internet is 132.16USD.
+According to the latest data gathered on Circle Internet live price page, the current price of Circle Internet is 125.54USD.
 The circulating supply of Circle Internet(CRCLON) is

 In the past 24 hours, Circle Internet has shown a price movement of